elichienxD/SAGN_with_SLE/README.md

 For more details about SAGN, please check the original README.

 ## Citation
 If you find our code useful, please cite both our GIANT paper and the SAGN references provided in the original repo.
+Also, if you leverage C&S method, please also cite it.

 Our GIANT paper:
 ```